Opal: Multimodal Image Generation for News Illustration

 They then spent 15 minutes post-study in a semi-structured interview.
 We had all users talk through the images they had generated.
-First, we had them eliminate unusable generations to arrive at set of usable generations.
-Then, we had participants talk through the remaining generations and categorize generations based on if they would use them as is, as a visual asset that could be used with editing, or as an idea.
+First, we had them eliminate generations deemed unusable.
+Then, we had participants talk through the remaining set of usable generations and categorize them based on if they would use them 1) as is, 2) as a visual asset that could be used with editing, or 3) as an idea.

-Often, participants found it difficult to bin generations into one category; for example, participants an image potentially usable both as is and with a bit of post-processing or as an idea and with a bit of post-processing.
+Often, participants found it difficult to bin generations into one category.
+For example, participants could find a image potentially usable both as is or as an idea.
 In situations like these, we rounded up to the higher degree of usability for analysis.
-Participants then filled out a questionnaire including NASA-TLX workload questions as well as Likert scale questions for creativity support measurement.
-The entire study took about an hour and a half and participants were compensated \$40 USD.
+Participants then filled out a questionnaire including NASA-TLX workload questions as well as Likert scale questions for creativity support measurement adapted from \cite{cococo}, \cite{shimizu}, and \cite{Matejka2018}.
+After the study, users were also given the option to be compensated for 10-15 minutes spent post-processing their visual assets, to complete the thoughts they shared during user studies.
+The study took about 1.5 hours and participants were compensated \$40 USD.